‘Crown-of-thorns starfish bleaching Australian content’: Michael Cordell blasts tech giants

 “The whole media landscape from print journalism through to television has been completely and utterly reshaped as a result of the FANGS,” he said on ABC Radio National’s Medialand program.

-“And so in my mind, they’re not dissimilar to the crown-of-thorns starfish, where they’re kind of coming in and bleaching Australian content from our screens.”
+“And so in my mind, they’re not dissimilar to the crown-of-thorns starfish, where they’re coming in and bleaching Australian content from our screens.”

 As a result of the platforms gobbling up local ad dollars and eyeballs, Cordell said it’s difficult for local producers to get local shows made.
 And because the tech giants are acting legally, he said it’s on the government to step up and take action.